gXLg/nullcord/docs/00_discord.md

 creates buckets for different endpoints and each bucket receives a number of requests which are allowed to make in a specific interval of time.
-Exceeding this limits will get your bot disconnected or after multiple occurences will temporarily disable your bot.
+Exceeding these limits will get your bot disconnected or after multiple occurences will temporarily disable your bot.